jsom1/jsom1.github.io/_walkthroughs/Love.md

 ![nmap]({{https://jsom1.github.io/}}/_images/htb_love_nmap2.png)
 </div>

 That's a lengthy output!
+This is often the case on Windows boxes...
 There's a web server on port 80, MSRPC on port 135, SMB on ports 139 and 445, https on port 443, MySQL (MariaDB) on port 3306 and finally another https on port 5000.\\
 The scripts provide some information about SMB, such as the host's OS and the computer name on the network.\\
 We will start by the simplest, that is browsing to the box' web page.
-The second thing we'll investigate is SMB.
+The second thing we'll do is enumerate SMB.

 ## 2. Find and exploit vulnerabilities
 {:style="color:DarkRed; font-size: 170%;"}